Negotiations: All In for APS Students

 Who is on the negotiating team for the Andover School Committee?

-Tracey Spruce, Shannon Scully, and the Town Manager, Andrew Flanagan, represent the School Committee with support from Superintendent Sheldon Berman and others.
+Tracey Spruce, Shannon Scully, and the Town Manager, Andrew Flanagan, represent the School Committee with support from the superintendent and others.
 The negotiating team is represented in negotiations by an attorney from the law firm of Valerio, Dominello, and Hillman.

 Who is on the negotiating team for the Andover Education Association (AEA)?